 I will be honest and say that, a few months ago, when I was diagnosed with colon cancer (a diagnosis that later turned out to be mistaken), I flirted with the idea of possibly reaching out to see if she had any desire to meet her biological parents before I died.
 After all, that would have been my one and only shot, based upon the information that was available to me at the time.

 Why waste my time and, for that matter, hers, by reaching out for a meeting I don’t really want in the first place?
 A meeting that she almost certainly doesn’t want?
 After all, she and her adoptive parents have had the power to reach out for over two decades.
-They have our mailing address.
-We’re easily found on Facebook.
+I forget her exact birthday, after all.

 So it seems that the lack of desire to meet is in fact mutual, and for that, I am grateful.
 The only way they’d know about my health situation would be for them to visit this website.
 But why would they?
-The adoptive mother knows this site’s URL, but why, after two decades, would she visit?

 Over the past few months, conveniently right after I announced my ultimate mistaken diagnosis, I have gotten constant visits from IP addresses in Syracuse, whereas normally I got none.
 Could that be them?
 I would strongly prefer that they stay away, but of course I am powerless to stop them.
+It is the internet, after all.

 I’m mildly curious to see who would be visiting me from Syracuse of all places, but not enough to actually do anything about it.
 What’s odd is that my cancer story was covered by a media outlet in Syracuse, despite the fact that I was running for mayor of Albany, not Syracuse.